-I found this cute bird cage stand for my very good friend who recently celebrated her 50th birthday.
+I found this cute birdcage stand for my very good friend who recently celebrated her 50th birthday.
 She is a bird lover and an avid gardener, so when I saw it I thought it would make a wonderful succulent birdcage planter.

-Succulent Birdcage Planter
+How to Create a Succulent Birdcage Planter

 This moss acts as a container to hold the soil and the plants.
 You won’t need much for this project but this stuff keeps forever.
-I love the rustic appeal of this moss, and used it to make a hanging planter for my daughter last year.
+I love the rustic appeal of this moss and used it to make a hanging planter for my daughter last year.

-Squeeze out the water and lay the moss on the base, building up the sides a bit.
-Then add some soil.
+2. Squeeze out the water and lay the moss on the base, building up the sides a bit.

-Add your succulent and fill in with more soil.
+4. Add your succulent and fill in with more soil.

-Then add the top, and very gently pull out some of the trailing succulent branches.
-Add more moss as needed.
+6. Add more moss as needed.
 You can use a pencil or chopstick to tuck the moss into bare spots.

 - Succulents need very little water.
 Some as little as once a month.
 The key is to make sure you let the soil dry out completely before watering, and only watering enough to wet the soil, without having excess water sitting in the bottom of your container.

-If you don’t have a sunny spot from a window, you can trying adding a full spectrum light bulb in a lamp and place the planter near it.
+If you don’t have a sunny spot from a window, you can try adding a full spectrum light bulb in a lamp and place the planter near it.

 When all else fails, you could use faux succulents, but where’s the fun in that?